nikhil0523/Tribunproject/README.md

 - If Google Translate does not work, try `pip install googletrans==4.0.0-rc1`.

 ## License
-This project is open-source and free to use.
-Modify it as needed!
+This project is proprietary.
+Unauthorized use, distribution, or modification is prohibited.